 The Ladakh region of India is blessed with unparalleled natural beauty.
-Its deep valleys and soaring mountains draw not only nature lovers, but also adventure enthusiasts who come to partake in varied thrilling activities.
-If you are also planning a trip to Ladakh, then brace yourself for your great time in this picture-postcard destination.
+Its deep valleys and soaring mountains draw nature lovers and adventure enthusiasts who come to partake in varied thrilling activities.
+If you are also planning a trip to Ladakh, brace yourself for a great time in this picture-postcard destination.
 But before you leave for your destination, check out this list of the amazing places you can explore in Ladakh.

 About 160 km from the city of Leh, Pangong Tso or Pangong Lake is among the most enchanting sights to capture in the region.
 The crystal blue water of the lake, surrounded by rusty mountains, will remain etched in your memory forever.
 You can also camp on the shores of the lake.

-The landscape of Ladakh is marked with breathtaking lakes and Tso Moriri is also on this list.
-The surrounding lakes and overlapping clouds reflected in the tranquil waters of the lake make a sight not easy to forget.
-If you are tempted to capture it in your camera, then book a cheap flight ticket to Leh right away on HappyEasyGo.
+The landscape of Ladakh is marked with breathtaking lakes, and Tso Moriri is also on this list.
+The surrounding lakes and overlapping clouds reflected in the lake’s tranquil waters make a sight not easy to forget.
+If you are tempted to capture it with your camera, book a cheap flight ticket to Leh on HappyEasyGo.

 Ladakh is the land of monasteries and amongst the most famed of these is Diskit Gompa.
 Located in the namesake village, it is one of the oldest and the largest monasteries in the Nubra Valley.
 A visit to this place will fill your heart and soul with immense peace and serenity.

-Overlooking the city of Leh, Shanti Stupa is a gorgeous white structure built by Japanese monks to commemorate 2500 years of Buddhism and promote world peace.
-Ever since, the monument has stood as a symbol of peace, spirituality, and harmony between India and Japan.
+Overlooking the city of Leh, Shanti Stupa is a gorgeous white structure built by Japanese monks to commemorate the 2500 years of Buddhism and promote world peace.
+The monument has stood as a symbol of peace, spirituality, and harmony between India and Japan.

-If you plan to visit several monasteries and gather knowledge about Buddhism and the Buddhist way of life, then Shey Monastery is another post you do not want to miss visiting during your trip to Ladakh.
-It is also home to one of the largest statues of Lord Buddha in the region.
+Suppose you plan to visit several monasteries and gather knowledge about Buddhism and the Buddhist way of life.
+In that case, Shey Monastery is another post you do not want to miss visiting during your trip to Ladakh.
+It is also home to one of the region’s largest statues of Lord Buddha.

-Another prominent point of interest in the city of Leh, the iconic Leh Palace is a nine-storey building built in the 16th century.
-The upper floors of the structure are home to the royal family of Ladakh.
-It is a great place to learn about the history of the region and its people when you are exploring Ladakh.
+Another prominent point of interest in the city of Leh, the iconic Leh Palace is, a nine-storey building built in the 16th century.
+The structure’s upper floors are home to the royal family of Ladakh.
+It is a great place to learn about the region’s history and its people when exploring Ladakh.